bhavyanshu/rPiExperiments/TemperaturePi/README.md

 * temp.c - Gets the temperature and timestamp.
 Generates a log file which contains data to be converted by log2json.py into a valid JSON format.
 * log2json.py - Converts log file data to a valid JSON output and dumps it to log.json file.

+#Usage

+Connect your DS18B20 to your raspberry pi.
+Next download this repository and unzip it.
+Then,

+	cd ./TemperaturePi
+	chmod +x *.sh

+Now run `./temp.sh` or `./temp_log.sh` as per your requirement.

 #Purpose?

 This program can be used to generate graph from final json data.